Friday, August 4, 2017

 I knew that we were headed back to the heat, but I wasn’t expecting it to be 37 degrees, windless, and cloudless in Nha Trang!
 That was a bump in temperature of about 15 degrees and trust me, we felt it.

 We enjoyed a delicious lunch despite the heat we were immersed in.
-I had the pho and it was remarkable – the crunchy bean sprouts, the stack of fresh basil leaves, the fiery red and green chilies, and the little bowl of brown and orange sauce, all dumped into the beef broth, created a fresh, hot, spicy dish that instantly drew the remaining sweat from my body.
+I had the pho and it was remarkable – the crunchy bean sprouts, the stack of fresh basil leaves, the fiery red and green chilies, and the little bowl of brown and orange sauce, all dumped into the beef broth, created a hot, spicy dish that instantly drew the remaining sweat from my body.
 Soon my entire shirt was soaked, my hair was wet, and the perspiration was dripping off my nose and upper lip onto the table.
 One more beer please, sir.
 And a towel.

-We returned to the hotel, got checked in and had a little cool down session in the gloriously chilly room.
+We returned to the hotel, got checked in, and had a little cool down session in the gloriously chilly room.
 But after a while I could see that if we didn’t start moving soon there was going to be a massive round of naps, which would just be wrong with that huge beach and warm ocean waiting for us.
 So I roused the troops and we walked down to the beach, along the way stopping at mini-mart and picking up two beers and a large bottle of icy water for two bucks.

-Although Nha Trang is quite a large city, the section that contains all the tourist stuff is relatively small – two streets that run alongside a beautiful beach, sheltered from the wind by a huge bay and a series of offshore islands.
+Although Nha Trang is quite a large city, the section that contains all the tourist stuff is relatively small – two parallel streets that run alongside a beautiful beach, sheltered from the wind by a huge bay and a series of offshore islands.
 As we stepped onto the beach, we knew we were going to like this place.
 The white sand stretched for at least a mile, maybe two, and there were many people there, but not too many.
 We rented four beach chairs and umbrellas, dropped our stuff and then went for a swim.
 I dove into the water, expecting a refreshing chill, but instead it felt like a hot tub.
 Yes, it was that warm – I am sure it was the warmest ocean water I have ever felt, or maybe I was just overheated myself.
 It was glorious.

 We spent several hours on the beach relaxing and swimming.
 The beach crowed looked to be primarily Vietnamese and Chinese and the non-Asian ones were Russians and Brits.
-During our walk we noticed that many of the restaurant signs and menus had Russian on them, and we had read that this was a very popular vacation spot for the Ruskies.
+During our walk we noticed that many of the restaurant signs and menus had Russian writing on them, and we had read that this was a very popular vacation spot for the Ruskies.
 More on them later.

 There was one buoyed off section of the water where there was a dozen, huge, inflatable climbing structures.
 One was a trampoline on the water.
 One was a giant triangular shaped structure with a climbing wall on one side and a slide on the opposite.
-It was like a jungle gym on the water.
+It was like a jungle gym on the sea.
 We bought the kids tickets to use it for the day and they had a great time climbing around, although there were only two or three of them they could get up onto as it looked to be meant mainly for adults.
 I went in there too and gave them boosts when they needed it.

 We took the long way back to the hotel to explore the area a bit more and then returned to the room for a round of cool showers, water, and some fresh, dry clothes.
 We turned on the television and found a movie channel with a flick called Mike and Dave Need Wedding Dates.
 It was ridiculous, but pretty funny in parts.
 Fortunately all of the F-shots were bleeped out, but that seemed to be about half of the dialogue.
 I really don’t understand why there is so much profanity in movies these days.
 Sure, a well-placed swear word can packed some comedic punch, but when there is constant profanity any possible impact is reduced to nothing, and it simply grates on the viewer.
 People don’t even talk like that in real life so I have no idea why they insist on doing it in movies.
 That is why finding a great movie that doesn’t have any profanity is such a rare treat.
 Napoleon Dynamite anybody?
 How about Nacho Libre?